tomigorn/brackeys-2026/README.md

 **Assets & Licensing:**
 - Prefer free or self-created assets.
 Keep track of sources and licenses.
 - Note credits in a CREDITS.md file if using third-party assets.

-**Notes & Next Steps:**
-- Brainstorm ideas in `ideas.md` and pick one to start.
-- Create a simple project template in `project/` and commit initial scene.

-Have fun — this is a learning exercise.
-No pressure, just make things and iterate.